Best Gaming PC Under $5000

 For the absolute best results, regardless if you are gaming or working, this high-end PC has you covered.
 This build features the best of the best, ensuring you get the best gaming results for under $5000.

-The 3900X is currently AMD’s flagship processor and for good reason too.
-Until the announcement of the 3950X, this CPU was unrivaled in terms of ability and it offers you much more than just gaming potential.
-That’s right, this CPU is multithreaded and brings you a whopping 12 cores and 24 threads.
-Out of the box, this CPU will run at 3.8GHz and can be boosted up to 4.6GHz for the overclockers out there.
-While the clock speed and single-core performance may fall slightly short of the impressive Intel Core i9-9900K, this chip will handle tasks like a workstation pro and is much better value for money.
+The 5900X is one of AMD’s flagship processors and for good reason too.
+This CPU is unrivaled in terms of ability and it offers you much more than just gaming potential.
+That’s right, the 5900X is multithreaded and brings you a whopping 12 cores and 24 threads.
+Out of the box, this CPU will run at 3.7GHz and can be boosted up to 4.8GHz for the overclockers out there.
+While the clock speed and single-core performance of the older generation may fall slightly short of Intel’s offerings, this chip does not.
+This smashing gaming performance and will handle workstation tasks like a pro and is much better value for money in the long run.

-To help ease your building process, we have selected the ML360R from Cooler Master.
-The extra cables you are going to have to manage from the sheer amount of RGB fans are all compatible with each other, meaning these can all go into the same fan controller.
-This liquid cooler features three 120mm fans, which are, of course, addressable RGB and features a splitter included to help you wire this up.
+To help ease your building process, we have selected the NZXT Kraken X73.
+This liquid cooler features three 120mm fans, which are, of course, quiet and feature a splitter included to help you wire this up.
 The radiator is 360mm, giving you plenty of room for heat dissipation and keeping those temps down.